Google Translate Disclaimer

-Consequences of the Order, on and from the effective date, include: all bylaws and resolutions in force as the bylaws and resolutions in the former municipality continue in force as the bylaws and resolutions of the new municipality for one year or until sooner repealed and others made in their place.
+Consequences of the order include: all bylaws and resolutions in force as the bylaws and resolutions in the former municipality continue in force as the bylaws and resolutions of the new municipality for one year or until sooner repealed and others made in their place.
 Refer to Section 63 of The Municipalities Act for further details regarding other consequences of the order.